PearlCxndy/Umwelt/README.md

 **1. Ideation**</br>

 When we were having a brainstorming session as a group, we thought about how dogs can smell the past existences, movements, occassions within a spacial setting.
 This was our starting point, in order to use the time perception as a comparsion between human and non-human beings.

+**2. Research**</br>
-After this, we went into a deep and extensive phase of research where we used variety of resources such as books, articles, videos, podcasts, museums, and bird recordings lol.
+After deciding on the idea of the project, we went into a deep and extensive phase of research where we used variety of resources such as books, articles, videos, podcasts, museums, and bird recordings lol.

 This research phase made us realize we can expand the idea of time perception into various different sensory experiences.
 This also gave us ideas on creating a variety of playable experiences, and we could support our design proccess with a wide range of resources.

-**2. Research**
-**3.Building Each Scene**
+**3.Building Each Scene**</br>
-**4.Making the Digital Cube**
+**4.Making the Digital Cube**</br>

-**5. Merging the Digital Cube with the Individual Scenes** **6.
-Modeling and Laser Cutting the Revolving Cube** **7.
-Projection Mapping**
+**5. Merging the Digital Cube with the Individual Scenes**</br>

+**6. Modeling and Laser Cutting the Revolving Cube**</br>

+**7. Projection Mapping**</br>

 ## Final Project Images
 ---